Philip Russell (cricketer): Career

 Russell played for Derbyshire solidly for another decade, until the 1979 season, though he came out of retirement six years later to play briefly in the 1985 season, as a 41-year-old.
 He continued playing in the 1986 season in the one-day game for Derbyshire.
 Less agile, and supplemented by Derbyshire's Danish wonder, Ole Mortensen, Russell brought no shame upon himself in his later years.

 Russell was a right-arm medium pace bowler and took 339 first-class wickets at an average of 30.53 and a best performance of 7-46.
 He was a right-handed batsman, and played 170 first-class matches with an average of 12.31 and a top score of 73.
 He was an occasional wicket-keeper.

 He went on to have a distinguished career as Head Groundsman at Kingsmead Stadium, Durban, South Africa.

+Personal life

 Russell's son, Miles, played cricket for the Derbyshire Second XI in 1991.